Saalim398/login-registration-system-/README.md

 ### REQUIREMENTS
 1. Xampp/Wamp
 2. Enable Mysqli and apache server
-3. Database Access (Yu need to create your own databae , I have provided the code for the database)
+3. Database Access (You need to create your own databae , I have provided the code for the database)

 ### HOW TO DOWNLOAD Project
 Clone Repsitory: